My Generator Power Calculator Advice

 So where applicable, it is very important you obtain the starting wattage for your appliance, because if your appliance(s) draw more power when surging than the generator can produce, then you won’t be able to run your appliances.

 Note that often the important starting wattage amount isn't always stated in the product manual or on the product data plate, so you may need to contact the appliance manufacturer or use a wattage meter to get the right starting/peak wattage amount.
-Here's a quick video of a customer using a wattage meter to measure the peak draw of his kitchen equipment:
+Here's a quick video of the easy steps to take when sizing the right generator for you:

 Step 2: Making sure the power information is represented in Watts (W)